TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/Index.rst

 .. note::

    This is the 'latest' version of this documentation.
-   Everybody es encouraged to send in pull requests to make this version reflect the actual state of latest developments.
+   Everybody is encouraged to send in pull requests to make this version reflect the actual state of latest developments.
    Please help in rewriting the code examples so that namespaces are used.